pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 category: Perf Data
 author: Tim Kadlec
 ---
-The Chrome team experimented with ways to make a more level playing field, and [just announced](https://web.dev/evolving-cls/) that based on their analysis, they will no longer report Cumulative Layout Shift (CLS) as the score of all layout shifts during a session, but instead break that session up into "windows" of shifts and then report the maximum score of each of those windows.
+The Chrome team experimented with ways to make a more level playing field, and [just announced](https://web.dev/evolving-cls/) that based on their analysis, they're going to be changing the way the Cumulative Layout Shift (CLS) metric will be reported.

+Up to this point, CLS has been the sum of all individual layout shifts (that weren't preceded by user interaction) during the time the metric was being recorded (page load, entire page session, etc).
+Going forward, however, they will instead break that session up into "windows" of shifts and then report the maximum score of each of those windows as the CLS score.

 Each window is a period of time that has a maximum duration of 5 seconds.
 The first window starts at the moment the first layout shift occurs and lasts until the first of two criteria are met.
 Either: